lxgreen/code-sessions/README.md

 ## Sessions to come

-please add here ideas for sessions you'd like to present/just hear
+please add here ideas for sessions you'd like to present/just listen

 - Debugging
 - How to review a PR